monero-atm/pricefetcher/README.md

 # Pricefetcher

 A simple library for fetching Monero rate for USD or EUR.
+Supports fetching from CoinGecko, CryptoCompare, Binance and Kraken.

 ## Usage